 Not sure of the rating here, but the Marshall fridge has two adjustable glass shelves with spill protection, a spacious lower area for large items, can storage, and a blue interior LED light for a bit of ‘atmosphere; when you open the door.

-Smaller fridge and a smaller price at £329 too.
+Smaller fridge and a smaller price at £289 too after a recent price drop.

 Of course, there are numerous options elsewhere if you want something with a touch of retro but a little more mainstream.
 Just check out your local appliance store.